Privacy Analysis of Samsung's Crowd-Sourced Bluetooth Location Tracking System: Offline Finding protocol for smartphones

 When a OF registered device no longer has an active network connection, it enters ‘Lost Mode’ and triggers the Offline Finding service to start.
 The lost device then creates a GATT server profile and starts advertising on the main OF service UUID (FD69).
 The advertising is the fundamental operation for lost devices as part of the main OF protocol.
 The GATT server is not directly used by the main OF protocol, however it can be interacted with via BLE and is used as part of secondary OF protocols.
-This opens another attack surface, and so the profile is described below.

-\paragraph{GATT Server Profile}

-The lost mode device creates a GATT server containing two primary services, the authentication service and the FME serive.
+\subsubsection{GATT server profile}